Skip to main content

 VA can reduce a total rating (that is, a rating of 100%) only if there is material improvement in the veteran’s condition.
 In addition to the general rating reduction rules, VA must provide evidence that your condition has improved such that there has been an observable change in your ability to function under the conditions of daily life.

-Continuous Ratings: 20 years or more
+Continuous Ratings: 20 Years or More

 Conditions that have been rated at or above a certain rating level for 20 years or longer are considered “continuous.”
-VA cannot reduce a continuous rating below the original rating level (unless they determine the rating was based on fraud).
+VA cannot reduce a continuous rating below the original rating level (unless it determines the rating was based on fraud).
 For example, if a veteran’s service-connected PTSD was originally rated 30% disabling and fluctuated between 30% and 70% over the next 20 years (without dipping below 30%), VA could not reduce the rating to below 30 percent.

 Contact Chisholm Chisholm & Kilpatrick Today for a free case evaluation.

+VA rating reductions can be overwhelming.
 If your VA disability rating has been improperly reduced, our team of experienced attorneys may be able to help you.
 Contact our office today for a free case evaluation at (800) 544-9144.

 About the Author